Fall Foliage in Massachusetts

-One of the best things about living in Massachusetts is the annual autumn kaleidoscope of color.
-There are a few factors that can influence the timing and vibrancy of fall foliage, but mid-October tends to be your best bet for peak leaf-peeping.
-If you’re planning a foliage trip, here are a few of my favorite spots in the beautiful Bay State:
+One of the best things about living in Massachusetts is the annual autumn display of color.
+There are a few factors that can affect the timing and vibrancy of fall foliage, but mid-October tends to be your best bet for peak leaf-peeping.
+If you’re planning a foliage trip, here are a few of my top spots in the beautiful Bay State:

 The Berkshires are a mountain range in western Massachusetts, dotted with villages and towns.
 The area boasts a vibrant theatre scene and hiking options for all levels of interest and ability.